(Sub)linear kernels for edge modification problems towards structured graph classes

-\begin{lemma} Let $C$ be the set of vertices of $G$ that are adjacent to a vertex of degree $1$.
-If $(G,k)$ is a positive instance, then there exists a solution $F$ of $(G,k)$ and a center-set $C^*$ of $G-F$ such that $C \subseteq C^*$. \end{lemma} \begin{proof} Let $F$ be a solution of $(G,k)$ that maximizes the number of vertices of $C$ in a center-set $C^*$ of $G-F$.
-Let $\Sbb = G-F$.
-Assume by contradiction that $C$ is not included in $C^*$.
-We prove that there exists a solution $F'$ of $(G,k)$ and a center set $C'$ of $G-F'$ containing more vertices from $C$ than $C^*$, a contradiction.
+The fact that Rule~\ref{star-center} is safe is a consequence of the following lemma: \begin{restatable}[]{lemma}{starcenters} Let $C$ be the set of vertices of $G$ that are adjacent to a vertex of degree $1$.
+If $(G,k)$ is a positive instance, then there exists a solution $F$ of $(G,k)$ and a center-set $C^*$ of $G-F$ such that $C \subseteq C^*$. \end{restatable}